GonzaloHirsch/sds-4-solar-system/README.md

 ```

 ### Oscillator Extract Errors
-In order to calculate and extract the Mean Cuadratic Error from the simulation, we run:
+In order to calculate and extract the Mean Quadratic Error from the simulation, we run:
 ```
 python3 ./post/post_oscillator.py -t ee -dt 0.001
 ```